 Being a potent antioxidant, Vitamin C also helps these fighter cells function more effectively while protecting them from damage by free radicals.
 Vitamin C may also boost the fatty membranes in the skin and connective tissue, strengthening the skin’s barriers.
 Research studies have also shown that taking vitamin C supplements may shorten wound healing time and fasten the recovery from injury.

 - Promote Healthy Skin: A study published in the American Journal of Clinical Nutrition found that higher vitamin C intakes were associated with a better skin-aging appearance and a lower likelihood of skin aging such as wrinkles, skin dryness, etc

-Relief from Cold: A 2013 research review of several dozen studies shows that vitamin C supplements reduce the duration and severity of colds in the general population.
-The review also found that vitamin C supplements taken during a cold can reduce the course of the illness by 8% in adults and 14% in children.
+Relief from Cold: A 2013 research review of several dozen studies shows that vitamin C supplements reduce the duration and severity of colds among the general population.
+The review also found that vitamin C supplements taken during cold can reduce the course of the illness by 8% in adults and 14% in children.
 Participants in each study were supplemented a daily dose of at least 200 mg of vitamin C for varying periods.

 A 2019 report in cell culture and preclinical studies noted that when bugs infiltrate the body, vitamin C helps direct immune cells (neutrophils) to the site of infection and protects these cells against free radicals.